-Defendants

-FIRST DEFENDANT
+THE DEFENDANTS

+(1) The First Defendant

-The first defendant, 71 years of age, the patriarch of the Tong family, used to reside at 2 Kew Drive.
+- 10 The First Defendant, 71 years of age, the patriarch of the Tong family, used to reside at 2 Kew Drive.
 He left for Australia in early 2000 and returned here for the trial.
 He came from China around 1948.
-In 1957, he married the second defendant.
-The ninth defendant was born in 1958, the third defendant in 1964 and the twin sisters (the tenth and eleventh defendants) in 1968.
-He worked hard and in 1973, registered a construction firm, employing the fifth defendant soon thereafter as the sole employee.

-He had basic education in Chinese and was practically illiterate in English.
+In 1957, he married the Second Defendant.
+The Ninth Defendant was born in 1958, the Third Defendant in 1964 and the twin sisters (the Tenth and the Eleventh Defendants) in 1968.
+He worked hard and in 1973, registered a construction firm, employing the Fifth Defendant soon thereafter as the sole employee. - 11 He had basic education in Chinese and was practically illiterate in English.
 He said he had no idea about accounts.
 He was a hot-tempered, traditional Chinese businessman who ruled his family with a strong arm.
-All properties bought or registered in the names of the family members were regarded by the first defendant as belonging to himself.
-He appointed and removed directors of his companies as he pleased and changed the shareholdings of his daughters depending on whether he was pleased or angry with any of them.

-As his construction business grew and flourished, the firm was incorporated as a private limited company in 1985 with the first defendant as managing director and majority shareholder.
+All properties bought or registered in the names of the family members were regarded by the First Defendant as belonging to himself.
+He appointed and removed directors of his companies as he pleased and changed the shareholdings of his daughters depending on whether he was pleased or angry with any of them. - 12 As his construction business grew and flourished, the firm was incorporated as a private limited company in 1985 with the First Defendant as Managing Director and majority shareholder.
 The company had many public sector construction projects.
-The fourth defendant (his brother-in-law) joined his business in 1984 as a foreman and, after a short period of absence, rejoined it in 1987.
-In 1992, the fourth defendant was made a director of the plaintiff company.
-He became the deputy managing director in 1995/1996 as the Tong family wanted to 'give him face'.

-The first defendant bought properties and a plot of land formerly known as 4 Kew Drive on which he constructed four houses - 4 and 4A Kew Drive and 755 and 757 Upper East Coast Road.
-He also bought holiday homes in Perth and in Sydney and developed a penchant for golf and fine wine, which he kept in a wine cellar in his former home at 2 Kew Drive and in 755 Upper East Coast Road (the home of the third defendant and her husband, the thirteenth defendant).
-The plaintiff company held annual golf tournaments.
-The first defendant also commissioned and affixed wine labels bearing the plaintiff company's name on bottles of wine as gifts for his business associates.
+The Fourth Defendant (his brother-in-law) joined his business in 1984 as a foreman and, after a short period of absence, rejoined it in 1987.
+In 1992, the Fourth Defendant was made a director of the Plaintiff company.
+He became the Deputy Managing Director in 1995/1996 as the Tong family wanted to "give him face". - 13 The First Defendant bought properties and a plot of land formerly known as 4 Kew Drive on which he constructed four houses 4 and 4A Kew Drive and 755 and 757 Upper East Coast Road.
+He also bought holiday homes in Perth and in Sydney and developed a penchant for golf and fine wine, which he kept in a wine cellar in his former home at 2 Kew Drive and in 755 Upper East Coast Road (the home of the Third Defendant and her husband, the Thirteenth Defendant).
+The Plaintiff company held annual golf tournaments.
+The First Defendant also commissioned and affixed wine labels bearing the Plaintiff company's name on bottles of wine as gifts for his business associates.

-He claimed that he was in semi-retirement since 1995 and had left the running of the company to the fourth defendant.
-However, the evidence showed quite clearly that he was still the final decision-maker in all things pertaining to the companies - from tenders to negotiations with sub-contractors and award of sub-contracts.
+14 He claimed that he was in semi-retirement since 1995 and had left the running of the company to the Fourth Defendant.
+However, the evidence showed quite clearly that he was still the final decision-maker in all things pertaining to the companies - from tenders to negotiations with subcontractors and award of subcontracts.
 He was also actively monitoring the progress at the various worksites, travelling about in a vehicle driven by his wife.